1Panel-dev/docs/docs/user_manual/settings.md

 For users with high system requirements, we have introduced some advanced security settings, including:

-- Panel Port: Modify the port used by the 1Panel service, but exercise caution to avoid conflicts with application ports that may prevent the service from starting.
+- Panel Port: Modify the port used by the 1Panel service, but exercise caution to prevent conflicts with application ports that may prevent the service from starting.
 It is recommended to run `netstat -tunlp | grep [port]` before modifying the port to check if it is in use.
 - Bind info: Modify the IP address that the 1Panel service listens on, with caution to ensure that the listening address does not prevent the current client from accessing the panel.
 - Entrance: After enabling the secure entry, access to the panel is only possible through the specified secure entry, with support for configuring whether to enable related prompts.
 - Unauthorized setting: Configure the content returned when accessing the panel without using a secure entry.